Stable recovery and positive prospects

 Market sentiment and trends

-In 2019, the number of overnight stays in the city of Hannover and the surrounding area reached a record high of 4.25 million.
-In subsequent years, Hannover was hit particularly hard by the pandemic restrictions as a trade fair location, which led to a drastic decline in the number of overnight stays from 2020 onwards.
+In 2019, the number of overnight stays in the city of Hannover and the surrounding area reached a record level of 4.25 million.
+In subsequent years, Hannover was particularly hard hit by the pandemic restrictions as a trade fair location.

 Average room rate recovers

-The average room occupancy rate in Hanover was around 58% in 2023.
-The average room rate rose from 95.90 euros to 104.80 euros.
-As a result, the average revenue per available room (RevPAR) in Hannover improved by 6 euros to 60.90 euros in 2023.
+The average room occupancy rate in Hanover was around 62.5% in 2024.
+The average room rate rose from 104.80 euros to 106 euros.
+As a result, the average revenue per available room (RevPAR) in Hannover also improved significantly in 2024 compared to 2023, rising by EUR 5.10 to EUR 66.

 Bed supply is being expanded again